The Purpose of the Sociology of Sport: Challenges and Opportunities

 Sharing our sociology curriculum

-Facilitated by the organisers, this interactive session aims to focus on how we teach and explore different methods.
-We have two case studies on:
+Facilitated by the organisers, this session aims to focus on how we teach and explore people who have utilised these on their modules.

-- Microsoft Teams - Jess Macbeth and Andy Sprake (UCLan)
+- 3-3.30pm: Using Microsoft Teams with students - Jess Macbeth and Andy Sprake (UCLan)

 - 3.30-4pm: Enquiry-based learning online - Mark Mierzwinski (York St John)

 Group discussion and sharing of ideas questions to those in Workshop 2

 4.30pm - Close of events, evaluation and discussion for future sessions

 This event is free of charge, however, registration is required.